MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/index.md

 # SharePoint PowerShell cmdlets

-This is your index page.
+This is your SharePoint index page.
 Welcome!